suphamster/lada/README.md

 Note that these instructions are mostly intended for developers to set up their environment to start working on the source code.
 But you should hopefully be able to follow the instructions even if you aren't a developer.

-There have been successful reports of installing Lada on Windows with Nvidia and Intel GPUs.
+There have been successful reports of installing Lada on Linux and Windows with older and newer Nvidia cards.
+Also the newer Intel Xe GPUs apparently work.
 AMD GPUs should also work but probably not with Windows as PyTorch/ROCm builds are only available for Linux.

 Reach out if you can support packaging the app for other operating systems or hardware.